 An integrated model like a headless CMS with a central Web Services layer can overcome such challenges.
-Using this approach with Adobe Experience Manager - AEM CaaS and Web Services layer acting as a back-end for business applications, it’s easier to create, manage, test, and deliver experiences across the customer journey.
+Using this approach with Adobe Experience Manager - AEM CaaS and Web Services layer (acting as a backend for business applications) makes it easy to create, manage, test, and deliver experiences across the customer journey.
 This approach majorly leverages AEM Content Fragments that allow users to create channel-neutral content with variations.
 They are designed and managed as page-independent assets.

-In today’s competitive world, organizations need to adopt an integrated model for their businesses to leverage best-in-class software systems.
-The need to act swiftly to market changes and to provide a unified, engaging experience to its customers across various channels like web, mobile, business Apps, email, etc. have propelled the companies to look towards a distributed architecture to meet their needs.
+In today’s competitive world, organizations need to adopt an integrated model to leverage best-in-class software systems.
+They need to act swiftly with market changes and provide a unified, engaging experience to customers across various channels such as web, mobile, business Apps, email, etc., which has propelled them to move towards a distributed architecture.

 Data Tier: This is the central hub where data or content resides.
 Usually, companies require a centralized data tier to manage content efficiently and avoid duplication.
-A central data tier also makes it easier to enforce organization-wide content governance besides helping to ensure that the content is uniform and reflects a true sense of oneness for the company's overall brand image when used in different applications.
+A central data tier makes it easier to enforce organization-wide content governance besides ensuring that the content is uniform and reflects a true sense of oneness for the company's overall brand image when used in different applications.

-Web Services Tier: The web services are essential for an organization to encapsulate the business logic, which is integral to the core business model of the company.
-There is a need to maintain a central Web Services layer that is agnostic of the underlying data/CMS layer.
+Web Services Tier: Web services are essential for an organization to encapsulate the business logic, integral to the company's core business model.
+There is a need to maintain a central Web Services layer agnostic of the underlying data/CMS layer.

-Application Tier: This tier has the company's business applications that are used by its customers and drives the company’s revenue.
-Typically, this tier depends on the Web Services tier, which exposes the data/content from the Data tier.
+Application Tier: This tier has the company's business applications used by its customers and drives its revenue.
+Typically, this tier depends on the Web Services tier, which exposes the data/content from the Data Tier.

-This blog explains how we can implement an integrated solution featuring the best software products in each tier, leading to a more optimized IT infrastructure and translating into more revenues for companies.
-In this use case, we will use Adobe Experience Manager (AEM 6.3 or above) for the Data tier.
-However, we are going to use AEM as a headless CMS, leveraging its CaaS feature.
-For the Web Services tier, we will use a custom Spring application built outside AEM.
-Finally, for the Application tier, let’s assume that the company has several business applications built on different technologies like React, AngularJS, Spring, .NET, etc.
+Let us discuss how to implement an integrated solution, featuring the best software products in each tier, leading to an optimized IT infrastructure, and translating into higher revenues for companies.
+In this use case, we will use Adobe Experience Manager (AEM 6.3 or above) for the Data Tier.
+However, we will use AEM as a headless CMS, leveraging its CaaS feature.
+For the Web Services tier, we use a custom Spring application built outside AEM.
+Finally, for the Application tier, let us assume that the company has several business applications built on different technologies like React, Angular, Spring, .NET, etc.

 Long Release Cycles

-The business applications are slow to react to current happenings in the world as they pass through a long IT release cycle.
-It is almost impossible for the applications to incorporate the content changes corresponding to the real-time happenings in the world, and as a result, it takes longer to publish information about new products, offers, time-sensitive messages, etc. which leads to an increased time to market.
+Business applications perform slow as they pass through a long IT release cycle, making it almost impossible to incorporate the content changes corresponding to the real-time happenings of the world.
+As a result, it takes longer to publish information about new products, offers, time-sensitive messages, etc., which leads to an increase in time-to-market.

-Migrating these applications over to the AEM platform is painstaking, mainly because these applications are transactional and require a swift/agile publishing of changes only for the content part.
-While the business logic seldom changes, the content in the form of messages, labels, disclaimers/disclosures, etc. needs to be changed and published swiftly, necessitating the use of AEM as a headless CMS.
+Migrating these applications to the AEM platform is painstaking, mainly because these applications are transactional and require a Swift/agile publishing of changes for the content.
+While the business logic seldom changes, the content in the form of messages, labels, disclaimers/disclosures, etc., needs to be changed and published swiftly, necessitating the use of AEM as a headless CMS.

 Duplication of Content

 Business applications are often developed in silos and do not have a standard content structure and theme, which reflects poorly on the company's branding.
-This calls for a centralized platform to publish information about the company’s products, offers, messages, etc., and to create consistent branding across its business applications and customer touchpoints.
+This calls for a centralized platform to publish information about its products, offers, messages, etc., and create consistent branding across its business applications and customer touchpoints.

 Poorly Connected Software Systems

-Lack of a single, consolidated Web Services layer makes it difficult to regulate connectivity between the application and data tiers.
-The absence of systematic integration between these software systems hinders the ability to provide a dynamic, cognitive, and seamless experience to the customers.
+The lack of a single, consolidated Web Services layer makes it difficult to regulate connectivity between the application and data tiers.
+The absence of systematic integration between these software systems hinders the ability to provide a dynamic, cognitive, and seamless experience.

 This pluggable architecture makes it possible for the Web Services layer to continue relaying services seamlessly to several business applications, even if the underlying CMS is replaced with a different one.
 The Web Services layer uses Amazon S3 to serialize the cached response.
-In the event of a crash, the cache stored in the JVM/memory gets wiped out.
+In the event of a crash, the cache stored in the JVM (Java Virtual Machine) or memory gets wiped out.
 In such cases, the cache can be reinstated by deserializing from Amazon S3.

-Also, when new content is created or when existing content is modified in AEM and published, it makes a call to an endpoint in the Web Services layer, signaling it to clear the cache corresponding to the item published.
+When new content is created or when an existing content is modified in AEM and published, it makes a call to an endpoint in the Web Services layer, signaling it to clear the cache corresponding to the item published.
 This ensures that stale content is not shown on business applications.

 Adobe Experience Manager